machineid-io/swarm-machineid-template/README.md

 ## ⚠️ Python version note (important for Swarm users)

-OpenAI Swarm and its supporting libraries occasionally depend on packages that **do not support Python 3.13+ yet** (tokenizers, PyO3-based libs, etc.).
+OpenAI Swarm and supporting libraries can depend on packages that do not support Python 3.13+ yet.

-To avoid installation errors, the **safest recommended environment** is:
+To avoid installation errors, the safest recommended environment is:

 ```bash
 python3.11 -m venv venv